United Aviate Program: Your Complete Career Path to United Airlines

 Eligibility Criteria

-• Student pilots – Must be enrolled in a United Aviate partner flight school or university aviation program.
+Student pilots must be enrolled in a United Aviate partner flight school or university aviation program.
+Flight instructors must hold a Commercial Pilot License (CPL) and work at a United Aviate-affiliated flight school.

-• Regional airline pilots – Must be employed at a United Express partner airline and meet minimum flight hour requirements.
+Regional airline pilots must be employed at a United Express partner airline and meet minimum flight hour requirements.
+Military pilots must have relevant military flight experience meeting United Airlines’ hiring standards.

 Application Process and Required Documents

-2. Provide required documents – Includes flight certificates, logbook records, and educational transcripts.
+Submit an online application including personal details, aviation background, and qualifications.
+Provide required documents including flight certificates, logbook records, and educational transcripts.

 Entry Points for Student Pilots, Military Pilots, and Experienced Pilots